shanshs/Team-Pigeon/docs/status.md

 	\right.
 $$

-We create an array called action_prob to save the probabilities for each action.
-Then, we calculate action_prob base on the formula above and use np.random.choice chooses an action based on the probabilities in action_prob array.
+We created an list called action_prob to save the probabilities for each action.
+Then, we calculate action_prob based on the formula above and randomly choose an action based on the probabilities in action_prob list.

-We also tried out another reinforcement learning algorithm called Proximal Policy Optimization (PPO) using the Ray RLlib library.
+We also experimented another reinforcement learning algorithm called Proximal Policy Optimization (PPO) using the Ray RLlib library.
 PPO explores by sampling actions according to its latest version of its stochastic policy.
 This randomness depends on the initial conditions of the environment.
 The stochastic policy eventually becomes less random and encourages the agent to utilize paths to rewards it has found already.

+Currently, we are still working on our approach and are considering changes to other reinforcement learning methods.

 ## Evaluation